MoseleyBioinformaticsLab/GOcats/README.rst

 .. include:: ../LICENSE

 Made available under the terms of The Clear BSD License.
-See full license in LICENSE.
+See full license in LICENSE_.

 Authors
 ~~~~~~~